Lin-Xu-lab/EqualMark/README.md

 When splitting by paternal age or maternal age, the data samples will be split into two groups by age median.
 Results will be written to a table file named <code>references-asd.tsv</code>.

-### Joint model, one-shot model, and EqualMark
+### Joint model, one-shot model, and EqualMarker
-<code>scripts/mp-type-ASD.py</code> contains the codes for training and evaluating the joint model, one-shot model, and EqualMark.
+<code>scripts/mp-type-ASD.py</code> contains the codes for training and evaluating the joint model, one-shot model, and EqualMarker.
 It performs a grid search on all available hyper-parameter combinations, and outputs all results in two table files.
-The <code>results_single.tsv</code> contains results for the joint model, and the <code>results.tsv</code> contains results for the one-shot model and EqualMark.
+The <code>results_single.tsv</code> contains results for the joint model, and the <code>results.tsv</code> contains results for the one-shot model and EqualMarker.
 This script has the following necessary arguments:
 - gene_list: Name of the biomarker set.
 One example biomarker set is hard-coded from line 881 to 900.
 - data_source: Name of the data set to load.